pavel-2020/devextreme-documentation/api-reference/_hidden/dxTreeListColumnButton/visible.md

 **true** if the button should be visible; otherwise, **false**.

 ---
 Use the function when you need to show or hide the button for specific rows.
-For example, the widget lists online orders and allows users to edit them.
+For example, the UI component lists online orders and allows users to edit them.
 A **Cancel** button should allow users to cancel their orders.
 However, completed orders should not be canceled.
 The **visible** function in this case may look as follows:

 ---
 ##### jQuery